First 'lake-effect' snowstorm of season blankets western New York | Science-Environment

 Even so, many western New Yorkers, accustomed to bouts of winter weather even more severe, seemed unfazed.
 A Twitter user going by the name of @BuffaloSnowKing posted a video of himself standing outside late on Thursday evening as snow blanketed his yard.
 "How can you not enjoy this weather?!" he tweeted.

-As of early Friday, road travel bans that had kept motorists off the streets overnight remained in effect for much of the central part of Erie County.
-But officials lifted road restrictions, at least temporarily, and instead issued travel advisories in the northern and southern parts of the county, including Buffalo, the state's second-most populous city with some 278,000 residents.
-"It was a relatively quiet night for everybody," including emergency response, Daniel Neaverth, commissioner of Erie County Department of Emergency Services, told reporters early on Friday morning as the snowfall eased.
+TRAVEL HAZARDS As of early Friday, road travel bans that had kept motorists off the streets overnight remained in effect for much of the central part of Erie County.
+But road restrictions were lifted, at least temporarily, in lieu of travel advisories in northern and southern parts of the county, including Buffalo, the state's second-most populous city with some 278,000 residents.

+With snow coming down at the rate of 1 to 3 inches an hour, plow crews struggled to keep roads clear, and another 2 feet could pile up by Saturday, said Liz Jurkowski, a meteorologist with the National Weather Service (NWS) in Buffalo.
+The strain of snow removal proved too much for some.

 Erie County closed its offices on Friday, though essential staffers were to report to work.
 The Buffalo Public Schools district, the state's second-largest serving 32,000 students, canceled all classes and closed offices on Friday.
 Jurkowski of the NWS cited multiple reports of "thunder snow" as the sky rumbled and flashed with lightning.